 From these certificates, a short-lived CA is generated to sign the certificate that is supplied for the new TLS MITM certificate.
 The dynamically generated certificate contains some of the attributes and extensions of the origin certificate.

-When managing these certificates in ETP, make sure that you keep track of the certificate expiration date.
-In ETP, you can see this information after a certificate is distributed and activated in your network.
+When managing these certificates in SIA, make sure that you keep track of the certificate expiration date.
+In SIA, you can see this information after a certificate is distributed and activated in your network.
 Before the certificate expires, repeat the process to generate and distribute the certificate in your network.